defund12/defund12-api/README.md

 ### Running locally
 `cd functions && yarn serve`

-- endpoints will be callable at http://localhost:5001/api/...
+- Endpoints will be callable at http://localhost:5001/api/...

 ## To deploy
 ```yarn deploy```